- July 2021 Newsletter 12th July 2021

 The School Improvement Plan (SIP) contains manageable and focused targets that prioritise improvement in standards for all groups of learners.
 The plan identifies suitable actions that have clear and measureable targets.
 For example, leaders use a wide range of first-hand information to identify how many pupils should attain the expected and higher-than-expected outcomes and levels in writing.
 This enables all stakeholders to monitor and challenge progress towards achieving this target effectively.
 This enables the whole school community, including governors and teachers, to gain a better understanding of what the school needs to do to improve.

 The school’s Performance Management processes links well to its priorities.
 Personal targets are directly related to wider school SIP targets from the Headteacher to pupils, which we describe as the ‘Golden Thread’, being a collective focus for whole school improvement.
-For example, all teachers have a target to improve pupils’ writing, implementing a consistent and progressive approach.
-As a result, standards in pupils’ writing are improving across the school.
+For example, all teachers received a target to improve pupils’ writing, implementing a consistent and progressive approach.
+As a result, standards in pupils’ writing across all text types significantly improved throughout the school.
 Senior Leaders and staff meetings focus well on school priorities.
 All staff have clear roles and responsibilities set out in job descriptions and their impact on whole school development is evidenced against their performance management and leadership roles.